trzy/Supermodel/Docs/README.txt

 To simulate pointing off-screen (required in order to reload), a 'point off- screen' input is provided which, for as long as it is pressed, will aim the gun off-screen.
 To reload, hold down this button and then, while holding it, press the trigger.
+For automatic reloading, the 'InputAutoTrigger' setting can be enabled in the configuration file (described elsewhere in this manual).

-Crosshairs for both players will be visible in full screen mode and can also be enabled in windowed modes.
-Use Alt-I to select the crosshair mode.
+Crosshairs will be visible in full screen mode and can also be enabled in windowed modes.
+Use Alt-I to cycle through different crosshair options (enable for a single player, both, or none).

-For multiple mouse support, allowing two mice or PC light guns to be used, Raw Input must be used.
+For multiple mouse support, allowing two mice or PC light guns to be mapped, Raw Input must be used.
 This is supported only on Windows and is described below.

 Input Systems